SZXC-WG/LocalGen-new/content/docs/getting-started.en.md

 ## Packaging notes

 - **Windows:** run Qt's `windeployqt` after building if you need a portable folder.
-- **macOS:** use `bash scripts/package-macos-dmg.sh build/Release/LocalGen-new.app LocalGen-new.dmg`; the upstream README advises against `macdeployqt ... -dmg` for this project.
+- **macOS:** use `bash scripts/package-macos-dmg.sh build/Release/LocalGen-new.app LocalGen-new.dmg`; avoid `macdeployqt ... -dmg` because it can produce an invalid app signature for this project.
 - **Linux:** if a packaged AppImage fails because OpenGL is missing on Debian/Ubuntu, install `libopengl0`.

 ## What to expect on launch